For up to date posts on all my work, please refer to my blog pages linked above

 I am currently a lecturer in Digital Media at the University of Hull.

-I have been ill for two years with cancer but it is under control for the most part.
+I have been ill for three years with cancer but it is under control for the most part.

 I am delighted to hear from any potential collaborators, current or ex students, colleagues and friends.
 Please e-mail me firstname.lastname@example.org